sykang169/aws-well-architected-labs-kor/content/performanceefficiency/cloudwatcheventemail/snstopic/_index.en.md

 ### SNS e-mail Confirm
 ---

-Email attached SNS topic must be re-approved in the account to receive Alarm.
-Find the email from `ÀWS Notification` in the inbox of the email you entered when setting up the previous step.
+email attached SNS topic have to re-approved in the account to receive Alarm.
+Find the email from `ÀWS Notification` in the your inbox when setting up the previous step.
    ![CloudwatchAlarm](/images/war/cloudwatch-confirm.png#medium)

 Click **Confirm subription**. finished subscribe.